CIS Session APIs

 Execution Context and Security Context

 To use session based authentication a client should supply the session token obtained through the Session.create operation.
 The client should add the session token in the security context when using SDK classes.
-Clients using the REST API should supply the session token as a HTTP header.
+Clients using the REST API should supply the session token using the vmware-api-session-id HTTP header field.

 A session begins with call to the Session.create operation to exchange a SAML token for a API session token.
 A session ends under the following circumstances: